309thEDDGE/weave/CONTRIBUTING.md

 ### Variables
 <p>Variable names should be written in all lowercase with underscores between each word.</p>

-<p>It is encouraged that variable names be consistent between classes,functions/methods, and different files.
+<p>It is encouraged that variable names be consistent between classes, functions/methods, and different files.
 This is done because of increased readability and simplicity.
 If an object is named 'temp_basket_dir' in a couple functions, then strive to keep that name consistent throughout weave.
 You are encouraged to make consistent names, but not required.</p>

 <p>Variable names should be short, but descriptive.</p>